Azure/cloud-scale-data-for-devs-guide/docs/get-started-with-java-and-cosmos-db.md

 # Get started with Java and Azure Cosmos DB

-In this guide, we work with a Spring Boot application that uses Azure Cosmos DB for its data store.
-We'll use Azure Cosmos DB's Core (SQL) API.
-This application takes an opinionated approach to development using Java 11, Spring Data, and reactive development.
+In this guide, we work with a *Spring Boot* application that uses *Azure Cosmos DB* for its data store.
+We'll use Cosmos DB's Core (SQL) API.
+This application takes an opinionated approach to development using *Java 11*, *Spring Data*, and *reactive development*.

 ## Prerequisites

 - An Azure subscription or free Azure Cosmos DB trial account
   - If you don't have an [Azure subscription](https://docs.microsoft.com/azure/guides/developer/azure-developer-guide#understanding-accounts-subscriptions-and-billing), create an [Azure free account](https://azure.microsoft.com/free/?ref=microsoft.com&utm_source=microsoft.com&utm_medium=docs&utm_campaign=visualstudio) before you begin.

-  - We'll create an [Azure Cosmos DB free tier account](https://docs.microsoft.com/azure/cosmos-db/optimize-dev-test#azure-cosmos-db-free-tier), which gives you the first 400 RU/s and 5 GB of storage for free.
+  - For this example, we'll create an [Azure Cosmos DB free tier account](https://docs.microsoft.com/azure/cosmos-db/optimize-dev-test#azure-cosmos-db-free-tier).
+This account comes with 5 GB of free storage and also includes the first 400 RU/s for free.

 - Azure CLI
   - Azure CLI can be used with Windows, macOS, Linux, Docker, and in Azure Cloud Shell.
 For installation guidance, refer to [How to Install the Azure CLI](https://docs.microsoft.com/cli/azure/install-azure-cli).